 Unfortunately, while we spend our paychecks on cutting-edge plumping serums and rejuvenating masks, it turns out that there are certain things in our beauty routine that cancel them out.
 In other words, your makeup and hair routines may be secretly ruining your efforts to stay as youthful-looking as possible.
 But don’t freak out just yet.
 We’re here for you.
 Keep scrolling for eight common beauty mistakes that might be making you look older than you are.

-Unless you’re Lily Collins or Cara Delevingne, chances are your brows could benefit from a brow pencil.
+Unless you were born with naturally full brows à la Lily Collins or Cara Delevingne, chances are your brows could benefit from a brow pencil.
 Why?
 Most makeup artists would tell you that thin, arched brows are actually a dead giveaway of age, while full, bushy brows à la Delevingne signify youth.
 Not sure which pencil is for you?
-We suggest Billion Dollar Brows’ Universal Brow Pencil ($18)—the shade is seriously flattering on everyone, the waxy tip is perfect for blending, and the spoolie on the other end will soften any harsh lines.
+We suggest The BrowGal Skinny Eyebrow Pencil (£18).
+The waxy tip is perfect for blending, and the spoolie on the other end will soften any harsh lines.

 Need a visual?
 Here’s our step-by-step guide.

 Shop another brow pencil we love below:

 If fine lines are the bane of your existence, allow us to introduce you to your new best friend: primer.
 Most primers are made with plumping ingredients like hyaluronic acid and silicone that fill in your wrinkles and provide a smooth, airbrushed canvas for your foundation.